Zenahr/ALUB/README.md

 DISCLAIMER: don't hate on me for having to play Fuse now kekw

+## KNOWN ISSUES

+Selection does not work if application window is not focused.

 ## FAQ

 #### I don't care which legend I get, does this app support that?